"Vae Victis"

 As I was pulling him up, with a crackle in his voice and tears in his eyes, said, "I was young and hungry.
-I killed compatriots.
+They had promised us Equality under a new Greece.
+I believed them.
+I fought and killed compatriots.
 Please forgive me.
-I want to die in my village!" ("Ημουν νεος και πειναγα, σκοτωσα συμπατριωτες, συγχωραμε, θελω να πεθανω στο χωριο μου!" ).
-Nevertheless, the will of a magnanimous nation forgave him!
+I want to die in my village!" ("Ημουν νεος και πειναγα, μας υποσχονταν ισοτητα σε μια Νεα Ελλαδα, πολεμισα και σκοτωσα συμπατριωτες, συγχωραμε, θελω να πεθανω στο χωριο μου!" ).

-God only knows what terrors these people had faced fighting in the Civil War and dealing with security officers in those foreign countries behind the Iron Curtain where they sought refuge that the mere sight of stripes on someone’s uniform sleeves would strike terror in their heart.
+God only knows what terrors these people had faced dealing with security officers in those foreign countries behind the Iron Curtain where they sought refuge that the sight of stripes on my uniform's sleeves would strike terror in his heart.